 How to ask for the time in English

-Imagine you’re running late to catch a train, but you have no idea what time it is.
+Imagine you’re running late to catch a train (my goodness!), but you have no idea what time it is.
 Do you know how to ask someone nearby?

 If not, try one of these phrases:

-Once you’ve got a good grasp on how to ask for the time in English, you might want to know how to answer those questions, too.
+Now you’ve got a good grasp on how to ask for the time in English.
+But how do answer and tell the time in English?

 If it’s 6:00 and someone asks you for the time, you can easily tell them, “It’s 6 o’clock.”
 The word “o’clock” is used here to indicate that there are no minutes.
 It’s exactly 6:00.